NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B(B) damage increased by 1
 - 5BB(A) changed to be a modified RA with 6A(A) follow up
 - 5BBA(A) transition made 7 frames later
+- 6B
+  - Has more stun
+  - Has more lift
-- 6B has more stun, more lift, and turns back turned people around
+  - Turns back turned people around
+- 6B(B)
-- 6B(B) made a mid from a high, replaced with 2B(B)
+  - Made a mid from a high
+  - Replaced with 2B(B)
 - 6BB(B)
   - Replaced with 6B(B)
   - Transition on the follow up made until the move ends instead of only 10 frames